inkVerb/VIP/601/Lesson-00.md

 - The standard for "proper Unix/Linux"

 ## Daemons
-- When software has both a client and server, `d` may be placed on the end of files and directories to identify the server configs, not the client configs
+- When software has both a client and server (running a daemon), `d` may be placed on the end of files and directories to identify the server/daemon configs, not the client configs
 - Eg: with SSH:
   - SSH client configs: `/etc/ssh_config` & `/etc/ssh_config.d/`
   - SSH server configs: `/etc/sshd_config` & `/etc/sshd_config.d/`